 Ex-Dividend Date

-The ex-dividend date is the first day a stock trades without the right to receive the upcoming dividend, typically one business day before the record date.
-Buyers on or after this date will not receive the dividend.
+The ex-dividend date is the first day a stock trades without the right to receive the next declared dividend.
+To receive the dividend, you must own the stock before this date.

 Exam Tip

-Ex-dividend date = first day WITHOUT dividend rights.
+Ex-date = 1 business day before record date.
 Buy BEFORE ex-date to get dividend.
-Stock price typically drops by dividend amount on ex-date.
+Stock price drops by dividend amount on ex-date.

 What is the Ex-Dividend Date?

-The ex-dividend date (ex-date) is the cutoff date for receiving a stock's dividend.
-If you buy a stock on or after its ex-dividend date, you will NOT receive the upcoming dividend payment—the seller keeps it.
+The ex-dividend date is the critical cutoff for dividend eligibility.
+If you buy a stock on or after the ex-date, you won't receive the upcoming dividend payment.

 |---|---|

-On the ex-dividend date, the stock price typically drops by approximately the dividend amount because new buyers aren't entitled to the dividend.
+On the ex-dividend date, the stock price typically drops by approximately the dividend amount (since new buyers don't get the dividend).

 Example: